getlantern/http-proxy/README.md

 See `.github/workflows/go.yml`, which uses the `make build` Makefile target **NOT THE LEGACY `make dist-on-docker`**.

+## Rolling back a Deployment

+The http-proxy binary is distributed through S3 as [this object](https://s3.console.aws.amazon.com/s3/object/http-proxy?region=ap-northeast-1&prefix=http-proxy).
+This object is versioned in S3, so if you need to roll back to a prior deployed version, you can simply delete the currently deployed version from [here](https://s3.console.aws.amazon.com/s3/object/http-proxy?region=ap-northeast-1&prefix=http-proxy&tab=versions).

 ### Usage

 Build it with `go build` or with `make build`.